Riverscapes/PBR/workshops/2024/federal_series.md

 *April 13 Saturday field day in Logan, UT or NRCS/BLM field day TBD

-Students must register for all three courses to satisfy the Level 1 Series requirements.
+Students have completed the Level 1 training prior to taking the Level 2 courses and must register for all three courses to satisfy the Level 2 Series requirements.

 ### Registration Instructions